Last updated January 21, 2021

 Does this impact in- and out-of-network claims?

-Humana encourages members to continue to see or consult with the healthcare provider they already know.
-We will cover the member responsibility for member copays, deductibles or coinsurance costs for COVID-19-related services for in-network or out-of-network covered benefits during this time of crisis.
+Humana encourages members to continue to seek care from the healthcare providers they already know.
+We will cover eligible members’ copays, deductibles or coinsurance costs for in-network or out-of-network COVID-19-related covered benefits during this time of crisis.

 What is Humana announcing?